SMARTlab-Purdue/robotarium-rendezvous-RSSDOA/README.md

 # Included **Algorithm** functions
 We have implemented the following consensus control algorithms.

-## Newly proposed Weighted Bearings Controller - consensus control using RSS and DOA of wireless signals
-* weighted_bearing_consensus_using_RSS_and_DOA: The relative bearings (DOA of wireless signals) of the neighbor robots are used to control the robot's position and direction, whereas the RSS is used to weight each neighbor's impact on the distributed consensus controller.

 ## Coordinates based consensus (Rendezvous) algorithms - using relative position measurements
 * coordinates_based_rendezvous: (Baseline) It relies on the full coordinates (relative positions) of neighbor robots.
 This is the standard rendezvous algorithm.
 See https://www.robotarium.gatech.edu/examples/rendezvous for more information on this algorithm.